How to Keep Water Out of Ears When Swimming

 Ready to take the plunge at the pool, but want to avoid swimmer’s ear?
 Here’s a proven plan for keeping water out of your ears while swimming.

 Swimmer’s ear, not to be confused with a middle ear infection, is inflammation of the external ear canal.
-It’s a bacterial infection that happens from swimming (duh!), whether at your local pool or even sweating excessively.

-And of course, there is the nagging itchiness, inflammation, yucky leaky discharge and pain as the bacterial infection runs its course.
+And, of course, there is the nagging itchiness, inflammation, yucky leaky discharge, and pain as the bacterial infection runs its course.

-Of course, when it comes to dealing with swimmer’s ear, the best defense is a good offense.
 If you know you are more prone to earaches, there are some very simple things you can do to keep water out of your ears when swimming.

 how to protect ears when swimming